 There are no campgrounds or lodging within the park, but the surrounding area is stunning and has seemingly limitless accommodation options.

-In the town of Brevard, which is midway between Dupont Forest and Pisgah National Forest, your best bet for lodging is the many cabin rental options.
+In the town of Brevard, which is midway between Dupont Forest and Pisgah National Forest, your best bet for lodging is through VRBO cabin rentals.

 These range from a small, 2-bedroom Cedar Mountain Log Cabin and a 3-bedroom Brevard Chalet to a 5-bedroom Brevard Home with stunning views and an Upper Lodge Cabin with 6 bedrooms and a pool.